Convention on International Trade in Endangered Species of Wild Fauna and Flora

 Guide to West African Shark and Ray Species Listed in CITES (PDF, 52 pages)

-For more information or with any questions, contact Laura Cimo, Office of International Affairs and Seafood Inspection.
+For more information or with any questions, contact Laura Cimo, Office of International Affairs, Trade, and Commerce.